The producer and director around a pool table, bills on the side, the writer laughs maniacally from the room with grips of cash in his hands.

 rods surrounding it all, which in turn funnels it back into the device.

-The mechanic puts a hand on the crewman's shoulder to calm him, a
+The mechanic puts a hand on a young crewman's shoulder to calm him, a

-glance and a smile to the popped bolt.
+glance and a smile to another popped bolt.

 "Yes sir."
 And to it he goes.